Skip to main content

 Insert and edit

-Select the prompt, then edit the inserted text for the current task.
+Select the prompt, then edit the inserted text and restored setup for the current task.

 Edit or delete a prompt